 The dependent persons and discretionary clauses

-Outgoing requests are sent under the humanitarian clause concern mainly dependent and vulnerable persons and sent either when Articles 8-11 and 16 are not applicable, or in cases for which the take charge request has been sent after the three-month time-frame, regardless of the reason.
-As mentioned above, Article 17(2) is widely used for cases of subsequent separation as well as in the beginning of 2021 for cases in which the deadline for transfer was not met.
+Outgoing requests under the humanitarian clause concern mainly dependent and vulnerable persons and sent either when Articles 8-11 and 16 are not applicable or in cases where the three-month timeframe has expired regardless of the reason.
+Article 17(2) has been widely used for cases of subsequent separation as well as in the beginning of 2021 for cases in which the deadline for transfer was not met.

 The process concerning the relocation of UAM consisted of three phases:

 - Phase 1: the preparatory phase, in which a list of identified unaccompanied minors was drafted and shared by the Special Secretary of Unaccompanied Minors with the Greek Asylum Service and then with EASO.

 - Phase 2: a Best Interest Assessment interview takes place, during which the eligibility of each minor was assessed.
 The procedure was led by EASO with the support of UNCHR and the child protection partners.
 After the completion of the interview, the assessment and any other supportive documentation were submitted to the Greek Authorities and the receiving countries.